brettchalupa/projectbook/src/web-apps/web-comic-platform.md

 ## Mock-Ups

-Really similar to [Blogging Platform](./blogging-platform.md) but support uploading and assocaiting multiple images with each post.
+Really similar to [Blogging Platform](./blogging-platform.md) but support uploading and associating multiple images with each post.

 ## Concepts